published on 19 May 2013

 One final legend of Marathon and one which has carried its name up to the present day is Herodotus’ account of a long-distance messenger (hēmerodromos) named Phidippides.
-He was sent to enlist the help of the Spartans before the battle and he ran to Sparta, a distance of 240 km, in just one day (a feat repeated by an athlete in 1983 CE).
-Later sources, starting with Plutarch in the 1st century CE, confuse this story with another messenger sent from Marathon to announce victory and warn of the Persian fleet’s imminent arrival in Athens.
-In any case, it was from this legend that a race was established in the first revival of the Olympic Games in 1896 CE to commemorate ancient Greek sporting ideals and the original games at Olympia.
+He was sent to enlist the help of the Spartans before the battle and he ran to Sparta, first stopping at Athens, a total distance of 240 km (a feat repeated by an athlete in 1983 CE).
+Later sources, starting with Plutarch in the 1st century CE, confuse this story with another messenger sent from Marathon after the battle to announce victory and warn of the Persian fleet’s imminent arrival in Athens.
+In any case, it was from this second legend that a race - covering the same distance as the 42 kilometres between Marathon and Athens - was established in the first revival of the Olympic Games in 1896 CE to commemorate ancient Greek sporting ideals and the original games at Olympia.
 Fittingly, the first marathon race was won by a Greek, Spiridon Louis.

 Donate and help us!

 We're a non-profit organisation and we need your help!
 This website costs money and we have to buy quality research material to produce great content.
 Our donors make this project possible.
 Please consider donating; even small amounts help.
 Thank you!